jroper/erqx/README.md

     # The theme to use, if not specified uses the default theme.
     # theme: au.id.jazzy.erqx.engine.models.DefaultTheme$

+    # The timezone to use for all parsed dates.
+Defaults to system
+    # timezone if not specified.
+    # timezone: Canberra/Australia

     # Other arbitrary properties may go here that may be used by the theme.

     # The default theme allows specifying a disqus id: